HeartlandTranspersonalAlliance/pskc-site/_posts/2025-12-08-gas-station-drug-ordinance.md

 - A health educator describing the effects of kratom or nitrous oxide
 - Harm-reduction materials explaining safer use strategies

-Under Ordinance 251028, such statements could be treated as proof that a product is an illegal "intoxicating" drug.
+Under Ordinance 251028, such statements **would be treated as proof** that a product is an illegal "intoxicating" drug.
 This risks **silencing educators, healthcare professionals, and harm-reduction organizations**, including PSKC's own educational programs.

 > "We cannot improve public health by gagging the people who are trying to educate the community.
 Honest information about risks and safer use should be encouraged, not criminalized."
 >